RamonLopezEsc/algorithms/README.md

 # Algorithms, algorithms and more algorithms
-General repository of algorithms of all kind of flavors.
-Personal space to store personal codes.
+General repository with algorithms of all kind of flavors.
+This is a personal space to store my codes (: